bmort/pandas_sql_test/README.md

-# Quick test of Pandas reading and writing to Mysql
+# Quick test of reading and writing Pandas dataframes to MySQL.

 ## Quick-start